Heyvkram/Landing-Page/README.md

 In this project we create a dynamic landing page with JavaScript, building a navigation menu and creating events when click in the navigation items or scroll the page.
 ## How to run it
 Clone the repository or download the zip file and run "index.html" in your favorite browser.
+## Mentions
+Thanks to Knowledge to help me with the getBoundingClientRect() funcion.